Micromeritics/jest-environment-jsdom-11.0.0/README.md

 ## Rationale

 This package was forked into jest-environment-jsdom-11.0.0 in order to support jsdom@11.0.0.
-We need jsdom@11 because of
-<https://github.com/tmpvar/jsdom/issues/1560>, which was partially fixed in
+We need jsdom@11 because of tmpvar/jsdom#1560, which was partially fixed in version 11.
-version 11.
 Without this version, the graph tests will take a long time (I never bothered to test the exact value of that).

+The creation of this package was prompted by facebook/jest#3655.

 Once Node v4 EOL arrives, jest will likely be updated to use jsdom@11+ by default, at which time this package is no longer needed.